 This folder consists join_channel helm charts which are used by the ansible playbooks for the deployment of the join_channel component.
-The folder contains a templates folder, a chart file and a value file.
+The foldere contains a templates folder, a chart file and a value file.

-- This folder contains template structures which, when combined with values, will generate valid Kubernetes manifest files for Peer implementation. - This folder contains following template files for peer implementation - helpers.tpl

-This file doesn't output a Kubernetes manifest file as it begins with underscore ().
-And it's a place to put template helpers that we can re-use throughout the chart.
-That file is the default location for template partials, as we have defined a template to encapsulate a Kubernetes block of labels for peers.

-The configmap.yaml file through template engine generate configmaps.
+- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Peer implementation. - This folder contains following template files for peer implementation - helpers.tpl This fie doesnt output a Kubernetes manifest file as it begins with underscore ().
+And its a place to put template helpers that we can re-use throughout the chart.
+That file is the default location for template partials, as we have defined a template to encapsulate a Kubernetes block of labels for peers. - configmap.yaml The configmap.yaml file through template engine generate configmaps.
 In Kubernetes, a ConfigMap is a container for storing configuration data.
 Things like pods, can access the data in a ConfigMap.
 The configmap.yaml file creates two configmaps namely genesis-block-peer and peer-config.
-For join_channel component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details, and another for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels.

-- join_channel.yaml

-This file creates channel join job where in the joinchannel container the commands are fired based on the tls status whether it is enabled or not wherein first the channel config is fetched and then the peers join the created channel.
+When Tiller reads this configmap.yaml template, it sends it to Kubernetes as-is.
+For join_channel component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details and other for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels. - join_channel.yaml This file creates channel join job where in the joinchannel container the commands are fired based on the tls status whether it is enabled or not wherein first the channel config is fetched and then the peers join the created channel.
 The init container is used to setup vault configurations.
 And certificates are obtained from the volume mount paths.

-• This file contains the information about the chart such as apiversion, appversion, name, etc.
+• This file contains the information about the chart such as apiversion, appversion, name etc.